 1508-1512: The Sistine Chapel Ceiling

-This enormous buon fresco by Michelangelo is beyond all doubts one of the most famous frescos ever created.
+This enormous buon fresco by Michelangelo is beyond all doubt one of the most famous frescos ever created.
 The colorful and complex fresco spans the entirety of the Sistine Chapel ceiling.
 This buon fresco depicts nine essential biblical scenes and 343 separate figures.
 Michelangelo creates a sense of depth in this fresco by scraping out sections of the wet intonaco around many of these figures.

 Michelangelo is said to have been apprehensive at first when he was asked to complete this fresco because he saw himself primarily as a sculptor.
 Despite his doubts, he agreed to paint the ceiling of this Vatican chapel.
 Not only was the scale of this fresco ambitious, but the architectural features in the ceiling made this task all the more demanding.
 Large-scale scaffolding was erected, and Michelangelo and his assistants began the painting work.